mhdSharuk/Udacity-Data-Wrangling/README.md

 2. image_prediction.csv has the prediction for which breed of dog is in the photo and its confidence level These 2 dataset above can be manually downloaded from the udacity project page
 3. twitter_additional_data.csv is to be downloaded via Twitter dev console using the python tweepy library

+# Twitter API and Keys
+You need to create an twitter account if you dont have else you can create a twitter dev account and can get the following keys to download the twitter additional data
+- Consumer Key
+- Consumer Secret Key
+- Access token
+- Access secret token

 # Assessing Data
 Assessing is done in 2 parts.
 First using Visual Assessing using the Excel Spreadsheet